-Take your kids to playgrounds with shock-absorbing surfaces such as rubber, synthetic turf, sand, pea gravel, wood chips or mulch.
+Take your kids to playgrounds with shock-absorbing surfaces such as rubber, synthetic turf, sand, wood chips or mulch.

 Remove necklaces, purses, scarves or clothing with drawstrings that can get caught on equipment and pose a strangulation hazard.
 Even helmets can be dangerous on a playground, so save those for bikes.

 Teach children that pushing, shoving or crowding while on the playground can be dangerous.

 Little kids play differently than big kids, so it’s important to have a separate play area for kids younger than 5.

 6. Inspect equipment.

 Check playgrounds for hazards such as rusted or broken equipment and dangerous surfaces such as sharp points or edges.
 Report hazards to the school or local office.

 7. Look up.